Company Survived The Pandemic, But Now Folding The Tent Due To Lack Of Workers

 CHICAGO (CBS) — One Illinois businsess owner described his company’s COVID-19 pandemic journey as making “it to the cliff, but there is no bridge.”

-Illinois is finally fully open but not in time to prevent some businesses from closing.READ MORE: Chicago Police Video Of Gruesome Humboldt Park Shooting Was Made Public Without City's Permission, CBS 2 Has Learned
+Illinois is finally fully open but not in time to prevent some businesses from closing.READ MORE: R. Kelly Transferred From Chicago To New York In Advance Of Trial There

 Morning Insider Lauren Victory visits a suburban tent company for the third and final time.